Beingrishiii/Netflix-EDA/README.md

 # Netflix-EDA
 Our analysis reveals a captivating story of Netflix's content trends, showcasing a deep appreciation for movies worldwide.
 While the impact of COVID-19 posed challenges to content releases, the streaming giant's diverse offerings continue to captivate global audiences.
+As Netflix continues to shape the entertainment landscape, audiences can eagerly anticipate more compelling stories and experiences in the days to come.